 Mission statement

-Support the local Alameda Community Food-shed and greening efforts of the city by creating a new multi-use vegetable garden where members of the community can create their own garden plots as well as participate in events, educational activities, and a spot for local art, music and food to come together.
+Support the local Alameda Community Food-shed and greening efforts of the city by creating a new multi-use vegetable garden where members of the community can create their own garden plots as well as participate in events, educational activities, and learn about growing food to come together.

 Goals